Madhava-Hansen/wiseDOMe/README.md

   - Get the attributes value for the first element or set the attributes for every matched element.

 * .removeClass()
-  - Remove spcified class from the elements classList.
+  - Remove specified class from the elements classList.

 * .addClass()
   - Add a specified class to the elements classList.